crashoverride777/swifty-ads/README.md

 # Rewarded Videos

+- AdMob

 Admob reward videos will only work when using a 3rd party mediation network such as Chartboost.
 Read the AdMob rewarded video guidlines

 https://developers.google.com/admob/ios/rewarded-video

 and your 3rd party mediation of choice ad network guidlines to set up reward videos correctly.

-Note:

-Reward videos will show a black full screen ad using the test AdUnitID.
+AdMob reward videos will show a black full screen ad when using the test AdUnitID.
 I have not figured out yet how to test ads on AdMob that come from 3rd party mediation networks without using the real AdUnitID.

+- AppLovin

 AppLovin reward videos on the other hand need to be set up directly via their documentation as we are directly using their APIs.
 Go to applovin.com and follow the documentation on how to set up rewarded videos.